0111001101111010/blog/source/_posts/europe-day-4.md

 3:00
 ---
 Take the train to Thornaby, Train from London connects to Thornaby which is south of New Castle which is closer to where Kelly's family lives.

+Took the eastern line which is equipped with wifi but pay per day/week for $5/10.
+The speeds are terrible overall.
+Used a mac address randomizer to get a new IP and switched every 15 minutes.

+5:50
+---
+Arrived at the Thornaby station.
+Fun crazy ride until you arrive and your host is not there and you have no wifi/telphones/addressed.

+Glad it worked out in the end ...